The canvas we all wanted

 Where does Canvas fall short?

 During our initial research, we explored which parts of the Canvas experience were actually working well for both students and instructors.
-Conversations with peers revealed that many students struggled to stay organized, largely because each class was laid out differently.
-When we spoke with a few professors, they shared that Canvas gives them a lot of freedom over what content to include— perhaps even too much freedom—resulting in inconsistent experiences across courses.
+Conversations with peers revealed that many students struggled with navigating the app and finding assignments/readings—largely because each class was laid out differently.
+When we spoke with professors, they shared that Canvas gives them a lot of freedom over what content to include and how to organize it, resulting in inconsistent experiences for students across courses.

 Ideation and Down Selection